mbari-org/cthulhu/README.md

-# MBARI Cthulu
+# MBARI Cthulhu

-Cthulu is a video playback and annotation application developed by the [Monteray Bay Aquarium Research Institute](https://mbari.org).
+Cthulhu is a video playback and annotation application developed by the [Monteray Bay Aquarium Research Institute](https://mbari.org).